 A business LOC is a good choice for most contractors because you’ll have a line you can draw down against when needed and don’t have to access it if you don’t want to.
 You won’t have to wait to apply for a loan to get the financing you need to begin work on a new job and you won’t have to wait for customer payments to fund payroll if you have other contractors working for you.
 If you’re approved, there’s really no reason not to get one.

 Small Business Line of Credit Interest Rates & Fees

 The total costs for a business line of credit are best expressed in the annual percentage rate (APR), which is a combination of rates and fees.
 The APR and combined other costs will generally look like this:

 - Other Fees: Some lenders may charge service fees or other fees if you don’t use your LOC within a year, but these aren’t common.

-Our recommended business line of credit provider for prime borrowers offers a LOC with an APR as low as 13.99% and your LOC is typically ready to make draws from in 1-3 days.
+Some business line of credit providers for prime borrowers offer a LOC with an APR as low as 13.99% and your LOC is typically ready to make draws from in 1-3 days.
 They also don’t have service fees or any penalties for not using your LOC, making them a great options for contractors.

 Small Business Line of Credit Terms

 The terms of your LOC will generally look like this:

 - Time to Funding: 1 – 3 Days